Villa Joseph Marie High School – Holland, PA

 Although the Sisters have recently relocated from Cordoba, for many years, our Sisters taught in the parish elementary school, trained catechists, provided pastoral support in the parish, and worked with the women in the villa (barrios) on the outskirts of the city, helping to provide cultural experiences for them, and the other Sister tutors within the neighborhood and in an orphanage.

-Nine Sisters live in Chicago: 5 at St. Casimir Center, 2 at Nativity Blessed Virgin Mary Convent, and 2 at Our Lady of Vilna Convent in Bridgeport.
-These Sisters minister at 2 Catholic schools: St. Clement School and St. John Paul II School; a charter school – Catalyst-Maria Charter School; at Catholic Charities as receptionist; at Holy Cross Hospital; in leadership positions within the Congregation; and the Sisters are actively engaged in local parishes, the Southwest Organizing Project, and the boards of Sinai Health Systems and the Maria Kaupas Center.
+Nine Sisters live in Chicago: These Sisters minister at 2 Catholic schools: St. Clement School and St. John Paul II School; a charter school – Catalyst-Maria Charter School; at Catholic Charities as receptionist; at Holy Cross Hospital; in leadership positions within the Congregation; and the Sisters are actively engaged in local parishes, the Southwest Organizing Project, and the boards of Sinai Health Systems and the Maria Kaupas Center.